How Do We Deal With (Product) Backlog Explosion?

 The criteria for defining candidates for the attic will vary based on circumstances but here is a set of starting ideas.

-Now while this might sound a little aggressive, my recommendation is that you start by putting everything in the attic, and then only bring those into the product backlog on a case by case basis, perhaps even as you actually work an item.
-This works because generally people are better at selecting what gets started than deciding (and enforcing) what stops.
+If you have a huge long list, you start by conceptually putting everything in the attic, and then only bring those into the product backlog on a case by case basis, perhaps even as you actually work an item.
+I know this sounds aggressive.
+It works because generally people are better at selecting what gets started than deciding (and enforcing) what stops.
 Make sure you establish a limit on the amount of work you have in progress (WIP limit) to encourage flow of value.

 How do we get to 900 points?
 You can start by looking at some large groups of potential attic candidates by establishing a criteria:

-• Put the bottom half of your backlog in the attic.
+- Put the bottom half of your (prioritized) backlog in the attic.
 Trust me, even without looking at your backlog, unless you are already doing aggressive triage on the backlog, there is a bunch of stuff that you should never revisit.
 My assumption is that these are already toward the bottom since most people work actively on the top of the backlog.
-So put them in the attic.
+Put them in the attic.

-• Set a “completeness” criteria.
-For example, “must be in use story format, have Acceptance Criteria (or Conditions of Satisfaction), have “investment allocation” filled in and have an estimate”.
+- Set a “completeness” criteria.
+For example, at the Team level it might be “must be in use voice format, have Acceptance Criteria (or Conditions of Satisfaction), have investment allocation defined, and have an estimate”.
 The thinking here is that if the backlog item is not a good item, then the team won't work on it any way.
 This has the side effect of getting your important product backlog items “complete” as part of the process.

 The really brave among you will set up a few of these criteria and simply apply it.
 After all, if we put things into the attic, its easy to get it back down from attic if we need to.
 What you'll mostly find is that when something important “comes back” again (and trust me, important items will come back) and you go up into the attic to find the relevant record, the attic item will not be quite the same thing and so you'll end up creating a new item that reflects current understanding.